Using Hyphens in Compound Adjectives

-|Hyphens should be used to link the words in compound adjectives.
-(A compound adjective is a single adjective that is made up of more than one word, e.g., two-seater aircraft or never-to-be-forgotten experience.)|
+The Quick AnswerYou can use a hyphen (or hyphens) to link the words in a compound adjective to show it is a single adjective.
+(A compound adjective is a single adjective that is made up of more than one word.)
+For example:

-What's a Compound Adjective?A single adjective made up of two or more words is called a compound adjective.
+What Is a Compound Adjective?A single adjective made up of two or more words is called a compound adjective.
 The words in a compound adjective can be linked together by a hyphen (or hyphens) to show they are part of the same adjective.

 In the UK, your readers will expect you to use hyphens in compound adjectives.

-The Hyphen Might Be EssentialSometimes a hyphen is essential to avoid ambiguity.
+The Hyphen Might Be EssentialSometimes, a hyphen is essential to avoid ambiguity.
 Look at these examples:

-a heavy-metal detector
+- a heavy-metal detector

-a heavy metal detector
+- a heavy metal detector

 "24-hour" (This is correct.)

-"3-day" (This is correct)
+"3-day" (This is correct.)

-(Three-stone would be better.)
+- Three stone weakling (Three-stone would be better.)

-should be "8-week money-back guarantee"
+This should be should be "8-week money-back guarantee".

 "Cambridge-based" and "high-speed" (both correct)